Mothers' Instinct (2024 film)

 Mothers' Instinct is a 2024 American psychological thriller film directed by Benoît Delhomme in his directorial debut, and starring Jessica Chastain, Anne Hathaway, Anders Danielsen Lie, and Josh Charles.
-It is a remake of Olivier Masset-Depasse's 2018 French-language film, which itself was an adaptation of the 2012 novel Mothers' Instinct (Derrière la haine) by Barbara Abel.
+It is a remake of Olivier Masset-Depasse's 2018 French-language film, which itself was an adaptation of the 2012 novel Derrière la haine by Barbara Abel.

-Mothers' Instinct was released in Lithuania on March 8, 2024, and was released in the United States on July 26, 2024.
+Mothers' Instinct tells the story of two suburban neighbors, Alice and Céline, whose lives are disrupted by a tragic accident.
+It was released in Lithuania on March 8, 2024, and was released in the United States on July 26, 2024.
+It received mixed reviews and grossed $3.4 million at the box office.

 Plot

 In 1960 suburban America, Alice Bradford and Céline Jennings are next-door neighbors and mothers to boys of a similar age.
 Alice stages a surprise party for Céline's birthday.
-The next day, Céline's son, Max, stays home sick from school.
-Alice, pruning roses in her own garden, spots Max standing precariously on a balcony, trying to hang a birdhouse he made at school.
+The next day, Céline's son Max stays home sick from school.
+Alice, pruning roses in her own garden, spots him standing precariously on a balcony, trying to hang a birdhouse he made at school.

 Alice, realizing the danger, tries to crawl through a small tunnel-like break in the hedge separating the two properties but her large sunhat prevents her from doing so quickly.
 She then runs around the hedge to reach the front door and attempts to alert Céline, who is inside vacuuming.
 The two are unable to act quickly enough and Max falls to his death.

-After her son's death, Céline distances herself from Alice, but grows closer to Alice's son, Theo.
+After Max's death, Céline distances herself from Alice, but grows closer to Alice's son, Theo.
 At Max's funeral, Theo notices one of his own toys in Max's coffin and lashes out.
 After the funeral, Céline leaves for an unknown location for a month, and when she returns, she reconciles with Alice.

 One day, Alice leaves Theo with Céline at her house and she sees Theo playing with bubbles on the same balcony Max fell from.
-She panics and runs to him, but this time she crawls through the passageway in the hedge and immediately gets near to Céline's house.
+She panics and runs to him, but this time she crawls through the passageway in the hedge and immediately gets near Céline's house.
 Céline appears beside Theo, explaining she was watching him, but she quickly noticed Alice could get through the hedge for her own son, unlike the last time for Max.
 Alice also notices that and thinks the incident was Céline's attempt to test her.